lhcjun/social-media-pic/CONTRIBUTING.md

    // });
    ```

-   &emsp;ps.
-Or you could create your own SendGrid API<br>
+   - Or you could create your own SendGrid API<br>
    &emsp;&emsp;[Create SendGrid API key](https://sendgrid.com/docs/ui/account-and-settings/api-keys/#creating-an-api-key)<p>

-   - The email put in 'EMAIL_FROM' is requested to be verified by SendGrid before they help delivering an email to the user.<br>
+   - ps.
+The email put in 'EMAIL_FROM' is requested to be verified by SendGrid before they help delivering an email to the user.<br>

 7. Change Cloudinary setting from prod to dev in the below 2 files.<br>